Laxmibai Nagar railway station

 The railway station of Lakshmi Bai Nagar is located on broad-gauge line.
 Its route is connected with Ujjain Junction to the north west, Indore Junction to the south, Dewas Junction to the north.
 It is connected to Bhopal, Ujjain, Gwalior, Jaipur, Jabalpur, Katni, Khandwa, Ratlam and Bina within the state and almost every other state of India.
 The Indore Rail Yard is also located Lakshmi Bai Nagar.

 Development

-In February 2023, the additional development works for the station commenced to ease the load on Indore Junction and to pave way for its redevelopment as well.
+From February 2023, the station is being re-developed as a secondary station to decrease the growing load on Indore Junction.
+Along with increasing the elevation of current platforms, two new platforms and a station building is in progress at various stages.
+All these efforts are being made towards making it a terminal station.

-Major Trains
+Major trains

 The trains having stoppage at the station are listed as follows: